 Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary?
-Y The River Wye runs through the centre of Foy parish and along the western border of Brampton Abbotts Parish Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
-Y The Group Parish is within the hydrological catchment of the River Wye.
-If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
-N There is no mains drainage within the Group Parish
+N The River Wye/Lugg SAC is 6.4km away from the Parish.
+Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
+Y The Parish is within the hydrological catchment of the River Wye If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
+N There is no mains drainage within the Parish.